howmuchcostbabycanada/howmuchcostbabycanada.github.io/index.md

-## How much cost having a baby in Canada?
+## How Much Does It Cost To Have a Baby in Canada?

 Baby arriving this year, 2020.
 Why not keeping track of various different expenses during this process?